andrewliao11/andrewliao11.github.io/_pages/vlms_feedback.md

         <h2 class="title is-3">Abstract</h2>
         <div class="content has-text-justified">
           <p>
             Enhancing semantic grounding abilities in Vision-Language Models (VLMs) often involves collecting domain-specific training data, refining the network architectures, or modi- fying the training recipes.
-In this work, we venture into an orthogonal direction and explore whether VLMs can improve their semantic grounding by "listening" to feedback, without requiring in-domain data, fine-tuning, or modifications to the network architectures.
+In this work, we venture into an orthogonal direction and explore whether VLMs can improve their semantic grounding by "listening" to feedback &#128066;, without requiring in-domain data, fine-tuning, or modifications to the network architectures.
 We systematically analyze this hypothesis using a feedback mechanism composed of a binary signal.
 We find that if prompted appropriately, VLMs can listen to feedback both in a single step and iteratively, showcasing the potential of feedback as an alternative technique to improve grounding in internet-scale VLMs.
 Furthermore, VLMs, like LLMs, struggle to self-correct errors out-of-the-box.
 However, we find that this issue can be mitigated via a binary verification mechanism.
 Finally, we explore the potential and limitations of amalgamating these findings and applying them iteratively to automatically enhance VLMs' grounding performance, showing grounding accuracy consistently improves using automated feedback across all models in all settings investigated.
-Overall, our iterative framework improves semantic grounding in VLMs by more than 15 accuracy points under noise-free feedback and up to 5 accuracy points under a simple automated binary verification mechanism.
+Overall, our iterative framework improves semantic grounding in VLMs by more than 15 accuracy points under noise-free feedback and up to 5 accuracy points under a simple automated binary verification mechanism &#128640;.
           </p>
         </div>
       </div>